aleksati/aleks.max/README.md

 - [js]
   - aleks.scaleUI - Two ways to make the zoom in Max automatically scale based on the window size.
 In other words, resizing the max window will automatically adjust the zoom.
 - [jitter]
-  - OpenGL Spectral Iamge Processing - Two methods for generating cool real-time spectral mean images in Max/MSP/Jitter using OpenGL.
+  - OpenGL Motiongrams - Two methods for generating cool real-time spectral mean images in Max/MSP/Jitter using OpenGL.

 To be continued ...